coop-deluxe/sm64coopdx/docs/lua/guides/characters.md

 ### Animations

-#### TODO: I do not know where a player gets the data to register an animation, so this is super barebornes

 Adding an animation to a character first requires the animation to be registered with the `smlua_anim_util_register_animation` function.
+The data needed for this can be obtained from multiple differente places, but the easiest for custom animations for models using fast64 is using [fast64-gart](https://github.com/maniscat2/fast64-gart).
 With this done, you can set your animation to the name you set when you called `smlua_anim_util_register_animation` with `character_set_animation`.
 This function takes in your `Character`, and more importantly, your animation id, which is the animation you want to replace, for example `CHAR_ANIM_SINGLE_JUMP`.
 The last parameter is the name of the animation registered with `smlua_anim_util_register_animation`.
-Animations may also be removed with
+Animations may also be removed with `character_remove_animation`, which takes in your `Character`, and the animation id you want to remove the animation for, for example, `CHAR_ANIM_SINGLE_JUMP`.

 ### Sounds